Scram: Etymology

 There is no definitive origin for the term.
 United States Nuclear Regulatory Commission historian Tom Wellock notes that scram is English-language slang for leaving quickly and urgently (as in scrambling to get away), and he cites this as the original and most likely accurate basis for the use of scram in the technical context.

 Scram is sometimes cited as being an acronym for safety control rod axe man or safety cut rope axe man.
-This was supposedly coined by Enrico Fermi when he oversaw the construction of the world's first nuclear reactor.
+This was, according to urban legend, coined by Enrico Fermi when he oversaw the construction of the world's first nuclear reactor.
 The core, which was built under the spectator seating at the University of Chicago's Stagg Field, had an actual control rod tied to a rope with a man with an axe standing next to it; cutting the rope would mean the rods would fall by gravity into the reactor core, shutting the reactor down.
 The axe man at the first chain reaction was Norman Hilberry.
 In a letter to Raymond Murray (January 21, 1981), Hilberry wrote:

 When I showed up on the balcony on that December 2, 1942 afternoon, I was ushered to the balcony rail, handed a well sharpened fireman's axe and told, "If the safety rods fail to operate, cut that manila rope."
 The safety rods, needless to say, worked, the rope was not cut...
 I don't believe I have ever felt quite as foolish as I did then. ...I did not get the SCRAM [Safety Control Rod Axe Man] story until many years after the fact.
 Then one day one of my fellows who had been on Zinn's construction crew called me Mr. Scram.
 I asked him, "How come?"
 And then the story.

 Leona Marshall Libby, who was present that day at the Chicago Pile, recalled that the term was coined by Volney Wilson who led the team that designed the control rod circuitry:

 The safety rods were coated with cadmium foil, and this metal absorbed so many neutrons that the chain reaction was stopped.
 Volney Wilson called these "scram" rods.
 He said that the pile had "scrammed," the rods had "scrammed" into the pile.